-During 2021, Banco BPM Group received public grants to provide personnel training courses totalling 4.8 million (73 thousand euro as at 31 December 2020).
+During 2022, Banco BPM Group received public grants to provide personnel training courses totalling 3.5 million euro (4.8 million as at 31 December 2021).

 To that end, note that in the listing of these grants, in compliance with the provisions established for preparing the disclosure in question, transactions carried out with central banks for the purposes of financial stability are excluded, as are operations with the objective of facilitating the mechanism used to transmit monetary policy.